boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ### Fixed rows and columns

-If you enable the Fixed rows and columns, you can customize the rows and columns.
-The rows and columns are fixed based on the container size and the card size of the KPI card.
+If you enable the Fixed rows and columns, you can customize the rows and columns based on the container size and the card size of the KPI card.

 ### Row count